 I just watched the Timothée Chalamet movie, Marty Supreme.
 It’s about a ping pong player with the insatiable desire to become the best in the world.

-While I watched the movie, I felt the dark energy of obsession call: the huge engine in my belly that needs to be fed.
+While I watched the movie, I felt my dark energy of obsession call: the huge engine in my belly that needs to be fed.
 For Marty, and for me, it demands greatness.

-The movie shows the dark side of that greatness - no empathy, burning bridges, massive risks, etc. My gut reaction?
-I don't want it.
-But I feel it, and it’s not going away.
-So I must channel it in the correct way by building discernment, judgment and wisdom.
+The movie shows the dark side of that greatness - Marty has no empathy, burns bridges, takes massive risks, etc. My gut reaction?
+I don't want that!
+But I still feel the pull, and it’s not going away.
+So, I figure, I must channel it in the correct way by building discernment, judgment and wisdom.

 --

-It's a skill I'm actively developing.
+Now, this is a skill I'm actively developing.
 And honestly?
 I think it might become my best one.
 Of course I want to use it for good - this isn't a villain origin story.
+Guardrails again.

 --

-Marty Supreme is a rock solid 7.7/10.
-Well shot.
-Killer acting.
+In case you’re curious, Marty Supreme is a rock solid 7.7/10.
+Well shot, great acting.

-The main thing it left me with is the taste of the dark, twisted beauty of obsession.
+If you’re like me, born with a bit of Dark Energy - you’ll leave the theatre with a taste of the dark, twisted beauty that is obsession.
 She's a Pandora's box.
-Not everybody has it, but some people do.
-If you're one of them, you need to get to know it.
+Not everybody has it, but some do.
+And if you're one of them, you need to get to know it.

 - L